-He was a very nice guy, but he was not highly skilled in his role and he wasn’t producing the volume of service tickets that we needed from him.
-Several times leading up to the termination, I communicated to him that he was not getting the job done, and I let him know that if improvements were not made, I would have a difficult decision to make.
+He was a very nice guy, but just not highly skilled in his role.
+He wasn’t producing the volume that we needed from him.
+Several times leading up to the termination, I clearly communicated to him that he was not getting the job done.
+He knew that if improvements were not made, I would have a difficult decision to make.

-Time went on, things did not get corrected, and my frustrations mounted.
+Time went on, things did not get corrected.
+My frustrations mounted.
 When the day came for me to terminate him, I called him into my office and simply let him go.
 It was very formal, and I was relieved that he did not ask a lot of questions.
 Once he left the office, I went right back to work and moved on to the next challenge.

 A few years after that termination, I received a phone call from the same gentleman.
-He was applying to join the Military and asked if I would be willing to provide a reference for him.
-I thought I would have nothing positive to say about him, so I decided to not offer him a reference.
-I didn’t want to be responsible for any negative outcome if I were to provide positive feedback and things didn’t work out for him.
+He was applying to join the military and asked if I would be willing to provide a reference.
+I chose not to offer him a reference.
+I didn’t want to be responsible for any negative outcome if I were to provide positive feedback and things didn’t work out.

 The result of that decision: I received a voicemail from him in which he read me the riot act, peppered with multiple expletives.
 But you know what?
-He was justified in his reaction, and I feel that I was every bit of the names he called me.
-I was certainly not behaving as a servant leader.
+He was justified in his reaction!
+I was every bit of the names he called me.
+I was certainly not an example of a servant leader.

-Early in my career, I had too many team members come and go from our organization, and I wasn’t taking responsibility for my role in that.
-It was always something they were not doing or some specific skillset they did not have — and yet, I was the one who had hired them for the role.
-I was the one failing to provide clear expectations, direction, and coaching.
-I was the one to blame!
+Early in my career, many team members came and went.
+Never did I take responsibility for my role in the turnover.
+It was always something they were not doing or some specific skillset they did not have.
+Yet, I was the one who had hired them for the role.
+What benefits did I offer?
+As the leader, I failed to provide clear expectations, direction, and coaching.
+I was to blame!

 How Servant Leaders Lift Up Employees